There is one drug and alcohol treatment center that is currently available for people who live in Hartford, VT, and its surrounding area.

 Healthcare And Rehabilitation Services

-Beginning its operations in 1967, the drug and alcohol rehab center operated by Healthcare and Rehabilitation Services has quickly grown to include numerous types of outpatient treatment for children and adults.
+Founded in 1967, the drug and alcohol rehab center operated by Healthcare and Rehabilitation Services has grown to include numerous types of outpatient treatment for children and adults.

-People who have drug and alcohol addiction issues and behavioral health concerns can find treatment services here, such as substance use disorder counseling, respite care, school-based services, and mental health treatment.
+People who have drug and alcohol addiction issues and behavioral health concerns can find treatment services here, such as counseling, respite care, school-based services, and mental health treatment.

-One of the special addiction services that they offer is a police social work program, which works in collaboration with local law enforcement officials to provide care for individuals who are in a crisis situation because of their mental health or addiction issues.
+One of the special addiction services that they offer is a police social work program, which works in collaboration with local law enforcement officials to provide care for people in a crisis situation because of their mental health or addiction issues.

 Location and contact information:

 49 School St.

 Hartford, VT 05047